Schur functions in noncommuting variables: Background

 The \emph{elementary symmetric function in $\NCSym$}, $e_\pi$, is given by summed over all tuples $(i_1, i_2, \ldots , i_n)$ with $i_j\neq i_k$ if $j$ and $k$ are in the same block of $\pi$.

 \begin{example} $e_{13/2}= {x_1x_1x_2+x_1x_2x_2+x_2x_2x_1+x_2x_1x_1}+\cdots + x_1x_2x_3+x_2x_3x_4 +\cdots$ \end{example}

 The definition for the complete homogeneous symmetric functions in $\NCSym$ requires a few more constituents.
 Define an order on the set partitions of $[n]$ by refinement, that is, for two set partitions $\pi,\sigma\vdash [n]$, we say that $\pi\leq \sigma$ if every block of $\pi$ is contained in some block of $\sigma$.
-Then the greatest lower bound operation is denoted by $\wedge$.
+Then \sagan{this gives a lattice and} the greatest lower bound operation is denoted by $\wedge$.
 With this in mind, the \svw{\emph{complete homogeneous symmetric function in $\NCSym$}}, $h_\pi$, is given by

 \begin{example} $h_{13/2}= 2 m_{123} + m_{12/3} + m_{1/23} + 2 m_{13/2} + m_{1/2/3}$ \end{example}